espocrm/documentation/docs/development/modal.md

                 })
                 .then(response => {
                     Espo.Ui.success(this.translate('Done'));
-                    // event 'done' will be catched by the parent view this.trigger('done', response);
+                    // event 'done' will be caught by the parent view this.trigger('done', response);
                     this.close();
                 });